A family of non-periodic tilings of the plane by right golden triangles: Introduction

 A similar approach was used to show non-periodicity of the famous Robinson tilings~\cite{rob} with Wang tiles.
 Robinson's construction does not fit exactly the described framework, as in that construction supertiles of order $n$ are built from 4 supertiles of order $n-1$ and several proto-tiles.
 However, for the version of Robinson tilings from the paper~\cite{dls}, the proof of non-periodicity follows exactly the above pattern.
 In the tiling of~\cite{dls}, there are $2^{14}$ proto-tiles, which are unit squares, and every tile is cut in four smaller squares.

-\paragraph{Substitution tilings.} A tiling $T$ is called a \emph{substitution tiling}\footnote{We use here the terminology of~\cite{G}.
-Another name for substitution tilings, \emph{self-affine tilings}, was used in~\cite{solomyak}.} associated with substitution $\sigma$, if for each finite subset $P\subset T$ there is a supertile including $P$.
+\paragraph{Substitution tilings.} A tiling $T$ is called a \emph{substitution tiling\footnote{We use here the terminology of~\cite{G}.
+Another name for substitution tilings, \emph{self-affine tilings}, was used in~\cite{solomyak}.} associated with substitution $\sigma$}, if for each finite subset $P\subset T$ there is a supertile including $P$.
 The property P1 implies that every substitution tiling satisfies local rule.
 In some cases the reverse is also true.
 We will call this property P3: \begin{itemize} \item[P3.]
-Every tiling of the plane satisfying local rule is a substitution tiling associated with the substitution $\sigma$. \end{itemize} For instance, it happens that the family of Penrose--Robinson tilings coincides with the family of substitution tilings associated with the respective substitution.
+Every tiling of the plane satisfying the local rule is a substitution tiling associated with the substitution $\sigma$. \end{itemize} For instance, it happens that the family of Penrose--Robinson tilings coincides with the family of substitution tilings associated with the respective substitution.
 The same happens for Ammann A2 tilings, see~\cite{dsv}.

-\paragraph{From a substitution to local rule.} Assume now that we are given only a substitution $\sigma$ acting on a set $\{ P_1,\dots, P_k\}$ of polygons and no local rule.
-Then it is natural to ask whether there is a local rule such that the properties P1 and P2 hold.
+\paragraph{Decorations and sofic tilings.} Assume now that we are given only a substitution $\sigma$ acting on a set $\{ P_1,\dots, P_k\}$ of polygons and no local rule.
+Then it is natural to ask whether there is a local rule such that the properties P1 and P2 hold, or a local rule defining the family $L$ of substitution tilings associated with $\sigma$.
 In many cases there is no such local rule.
-In such cases we would like to find a decoration of the family $\{ P_1,\dots, P_k\}$ and a decoration of the substitution such that a local rule exists for the decorated family of polygons and substitution.
-This means the following: \begin{itemize} \item each proto-tile is replaced by a finite number of proto-tiles of the same shape (we think that they have different colors); \item a substitution $\tilde \sigma$ for decorated proto-tiles is defined such that each decorated proto-tile is cut exactly in the same way as prescribed by the initial substitution $\sigma$ (see an example on Fig.~\ref{shen7}); \item a local rule is defined for decorated tiles. \end{itemize}
+In such cases we would like to find a decoration of the family $\{ P_1,\dots, P_k\}$ and a local rule for the decorated family of polygons.
+This means the following: \begin{itemize} \item each proto-tile is replaced by a finite number of proto-tiles of the same shape (we think that they have different colors); \item a local rule is defined for decorated tiles, let $\tilde L$ denote the family of all tilings of the plane satisfying that local rule; \item the family $L$ coincides with the family of tilings obtained from tilings $\tilde T\in\tilde L$ by removing colors. \end{itemize} If such a decoration and local rule exist, then we say that the initial family $L$ is \emph{sofic}.

-We achieve our goal if the resulting substitution $\tilde \sigma$ and the local rule have the above properties P1 and P2.
-We could also desire property P3 hold.